sdai654416/LGAN/README.md

 ```
 You can start training with `train.py`.

-Please see `example.sh` to train other algorithms.
+Please see `example.sh` to train different algorithms.

 Inception scores are calculated by average of 10 evaluation with 5000 samples.